LincaMarius/ISAP-1_Block_Diagram/README.md

 In this case, the CE control signal has the #CE function for chip activation but also the #OE (Output Enable) function specific to ROM memories.

-When switch S2 is in the Program Position, the PGM signal is high and causes the Address Multiplexer to select the address from the input connected to Address Select Switches S1.
+When switch S2 is in the "Program" Position, the PGM signal is high and causes the Address Multiplexer to select the address from the input connected to Address Select Switches S1.

 The control input #CE is set low, so at the Memory output, the Data from the Address selected by the Address Select Switches S1 are presented on the Bus.